scraly/blog/content/posts/manage-multiple-environments-with-terraform-workspaces.md

 ```

 Perfect, because it's a best practice to separate tfstate per environment.

+As you can see in previous .tf files, we can call a variable depending on the current workspace:

+`bucket = "${terraform.workspace == "preprod" ? var.bucket_demo_preprod : var.bucket_demo}"`

 Like you saw, with terraform workspaces we manage easily several/multiple environments without headaches.